gashawgedef/Steghub_Devops_Engineering_Projects/project-03-MERN_STACK/self_study_and_challenge_solutions.md

 - **Handling Frontend Routing**

 I solved the routing issue by configuring AWS CloudFront as a CDN to serve my React app and setting up custom error pages to handle the client-side routing for undefined routes.

-- **Cost Optimization**

-I used AWS Free Tier services where possible and configured Auto Scaling for my EC2 instance to adjust resources based on traffic.
-Set up CloudWatch monitoring and created alerts to track resource usage and avoid unnecessary costs.

 **Lessons Learned**